 But that is changing now that special sports clothing has been designed for the girls which meets religious requirements.
 They wear an hijab to cover their hair and a long-sleeved tunic and loose ankle-length trousers.
 We report on life in the camp and how many of the girls have now taken to volleyball, netball and handball.

-This film is part of a 28 x 25-minute documentary series produced for the BBC.
+This film is part of the 28 x 25-minute documentary series “Survivor’s Guide” produced for the BBC.
 These films can be bought individually or as a series.